Brand Safety Remains Top Advertising Concern as Incidents Rise 25%

 - Ad viewability continues to improve globally; however, it still falls short of industry expectations.
 56% of display ad impressions and 63% of video ad impressions were viewable.
 According to standards set by the IAB, the objective is 70%.
 Separately, significant progress is being made to expand third-party viewability measurement across social platforms, in-app mobile platforms and OTT/CTV.

 The 2018 Global Insights Report provides a market-by-market analysis of DoubleVerify impressions measured during the period of May 2017 through April 2018, for display and video ads placed on desktop and mobile devices.
 The report includes 165 countries across North America, Latin America, Asia Pacific (APAC), and Europe / Middle East / Africa (EMEA).
 In developing the report, the company analyzed data in 40+ languages, across over 1,000 brands.

-DoubleVerify is the leading independent provider of marketing measurement software, data and analytics that authenticates the quality and effectiveness of digital media for the world's largest brands and media platforms.
+DoubleVerify is the leading independent platform for digital media measurement software and analytics that authenticates the quality and effectiveness of digital media for the world’s largest brands and media platforms.
 DV provides media transparency and accountability to deliver the highest level of impression quality for maximum advertising performance.
 Since 2008, DV has helped hundreds of Fortune 500 companies gain the most from their media spend by delivering best in class solutions across the digital ecosystem, helping to build a better industry.
-Learn more at
+Learn more at www.doubleverify.com